Does Revenue Diversification Actually Work for Nonprofits?

 If your organization has relied primarily on grant funding, you’ve probably experienced the peaks and troughs of grant revenue.
 When grant money comes in, you hire staff, start projects, and expand programs.
 When grants end or grant resources dry up, you lay off staff, end projects, and scale back or cancel programs.

-Additionally, if the majority of your funding comes from grants, you’ve probably run into the issue of many funders either not covering unrestricted costs at all, or only permitting low overhead rates.
+Additionally, if the majority of your funding comes from grants, you’ve probably run into the issue that many funders either don't cover unrestricted costs at all or only permit low overhead rates.
 Without unrestricted sources of funding, you cannot cover your executive director’s salary, the salaries of your administrative staff (which includes grant writers), or ongoing costs like rent and utilities for your office.

 If you have a number of active grants, you might be able to cover your unrestricted costs if each of your awarded grants allows for at least a percentage of the budget to go toward overhead costs.
 However, if all your grants have low overhead rates (e.g., capped at 10%)—or if several of your grants don’t allow overhead costs at all—then you can quickly run into budget difficulties.
-If you face an overhead shortfall, you will need to pursue activities like fundraising events or individual donations to generate funds to cover unrestricted costs like your general operating expenses.
+If you face an overhead shortfall, you will need to pursue activities such as fundraising events or individual donations to cover unrestricted costs, including general operating expenses.

-The advantage of fundraising is that you have more freedom over how generated funds are spent versus grant money.
+The advantage of fundraising is that you have more freedom over how the funds are spent versus grant money.
 With grant money, the funder dictates the terms.

-The downside of initiating fundraising campaigns for a grant-focused organization is that fundraising requires a different set of skills than pursuing grants, so an organization may need to hire new staff or build a cadre of volunteers to assist with the fundraising.
-Generally, grant seekers and writers tend to be more introverted whereas fundraisers tend to be more extroverted, outgoing personalities.
-These differences in work style may partly explain why, in larger organizations, it is common to see resource development split into two offices, with one office dedicated to fundraising and the second dedicated to the pursuit of grants.
+The downside of initiating fundraising campaigns for a grant-focused organization is that fundraising requires a different set of skills than pursuing grants, so an organization may need to hire new staff or build a cadre of volunteers to support fundraising.
+Generally, grant seekers and writers tend to be more introverted, whereas fundraisers tend to be more extroverted and outgoing.
+These differences in work style may partly explain why, in larger organizations, it is common to see resource development split between two offices: one dedicated to fundraising and the other to pursuing grants.

 Another cost to be aware of related to fundraising is legal fees.
 Fundraising activities and events must comply with local laws and carry adequate liability insurance.